mebens/blackbulletiv.github.com/_posts/2011-02-24-ruby-my-favorite-programming-language.md

 x.more_reuseable_stuff(4) # 36
 {% endhighlight %}

-With this, functionality in the mixin can be included from anyway, which is wonderful for keeping code DRY (Don't Repeat Yourself).
+With this, functionality in the mixin can be included from anywhere, which is wonderful for keeping code DRY (Don't Repeat Yourself).

 ## Powerful

-Seriously, Ruby is jolly powerful.
+Seriously, Ruby is really powerful.
 It comes packed with many awesome, easy-to-use classes, and a huge standard library.
-The standard library even includes a the WEBrick web server, and a network library for sockets, and HTTP, FTP, and a number of other protocols.
+The standard library even includes the WEBrick web server, and a network library for sockets, and HTTP, FTP, and a number of other protocols.

 Ruby has a lot to offer for string processing as well.
 It's got regular expressions built right in, and the String class has over 100 methods to help out.
 Let's take a look at a nice little example: